THOMASELOVE/432-classes-2024/class15/README.md

 Take a look at [this toy example with explosive coefficients](https://rpubs.com/TELOVE/explosion_logistic_432) to see one way in which this problem can emerge and what to do about it.

+## On Naming Things

+Naming things is hard.
+[Jenny Bryan has you covered](https://speakerdeck.com/jennybc/how-to-name-files).
+The three principles are:

+- machine readable
+- human readable
+- play well with default ordering

+A perfectly lovely **file name** convention for project A would be `2024-03-20_yourname_432projA.xxx`

+Naming R data frames (tibbles) can be challenging, as well.
+I'll add

+- don't name tibbles things that are also data frames or functions or other things in R
+- don't name tibbles things that make no sense without a very detailed explanation
+- 8 characters is usually a good maximum for a tibble name that you'll use often
+- if you insist on separating words in a tibble name, use underscores.

 ## Some Common Problems You Can Fix in your Project A

 1. Sometimes, we see people failing to drop levels of a categorical predictor after combining levels.
 Use the `droplevels()` command.